imjasonh/rbac-audit/README.md

 This repo contains scripts to start a [KinD](https://kind.sigs.k8s.io) cluster configured to keep audit logs for API resource access, then runs e2e tests to exercise the system, then generates RBAC policies for the service account.

-It's an early demo, not yet generalized for any system.

-The tools expect to generate two RBAC policies:
+The tools generate two RBAC policies:

 1. A namespaced `Role` for the namespace the controller runs inside, consisting of requests for resources in that SA's namespace
 1. A cluster-scoped `ClusterRole` for any resources accessed outside of the controller namespace.